Find Grad Schools

 Education Levels of German Majors

-In 2020-2021, 88 earned their master's degree in German.
+During the most recent year for which data is available, 89 people earned their master's degree in german.
 This earns it the #246 spot on the list of the most popular master's degree programs in the nation.

 Education Level Number of Grads